alinex/node-builder/README.md

 Changes not staged for commit:
 - modified: src/command/changes.coffee
 NPM Update check:
+- alinex-core          😍  UPDATE!
+Your local install is out of date. http://alinex.github.io/node-alinex/ npm install --save alinex-core (from 0.2.0 to 0.2.4)
 - coffee-coverage      😕  NOTUSED?
 Still using coffee-coverage?
 - coffeelint           😕  NOTUSED?
 Still using coffeelint?
 - coveralls            😕  NOTUSED?
 Still using coveralls?
 - debounce             😕  NOTUSED?
 Still using debounce?
 - docker               😍  UPDATE!
-Your local install is out of date. from 1.0.0-alpha.1 to 1.0.0-alpha.2
+Your local install is out of date. from 1.0.0-alpha.1 to 1.0.0-alpha.2 npm install --save docker (from 1.0.0-alpha.1 to 1.0.0-alpha.2)
 - istanbul             😕  NOTUSED?
 Still using istanbul?
 - marked-man           😕  NOTUSED?
 Still using marked-man?
 - node-sass            😕  NOTUSED?
 Still using node-sass?